Member Testimony: Elder Edward & Cozette Bradley

-Marriages, especially in today’s world, are subject to many challenges.
+Marriage, especially in today’s world, is subject to many challenges.

 Our society seems to offer more hindrances to true love and lasting fidelity than it does support.
 Add the role of parent to the equation – of not one, but three African American young men – and you might expect an especially challenging situation.

-Married for 34 years, Elder Edward Bradley and his wife Cozette are long-time West Angeles members who’ve gracefully raised three wonderful sons.
+Married for 38 years, Elder Edward Bradley and his wife Cozette are long-time West Angeles members who’ve gracefully raised three wonderful sons.
 They’ve been involved in several ministries, including Connections To Care, and the Fatherhood class at the West Angeles Counseling Center.
-Elder Bradley’s book, “Fatherhood: The Role of a Father” (Tate Publishing) explores what it’s like to be a man in today’s society where balancing the roles of provider, protector, and head-of-the-household can be difficult, to say the least.
-He explores reconciling manhood and fatherhood from a biblical perspective, while challenging men to become all that God has asked them to be.
+Elder Bradley’s book, “Fatherhood: The Role of a Father” (Xulon Press) explores what it’s like to be a man in today’s society where balancing the roles of provider, protector, and head-of-the-household can be difficult, to say the least.
+He explores reconciling manhood and fatherhood from a biblical perspective while challenging men to become all that God has asked them to be.

 Elder and Mrs. Bradley recently shared with us some of their wisdom, insights, and a funny story or two about maintaining a strong marriage and raising sons into strong men in a new millennium.

 Q: Elder and Mrs. Bradley, thank you for sharing your story with us.
 How did you meet, and how long have you been married?

 Edward: We were both born in California.
 We met on June 1st, 1980, on a Sunday afternoon at West Angeles Church of God in Christ.
 We were married five months later on November 22, 1980.